Range Map

 Overview

-The Cessna 177 Cardinal was designed in the mid-1960s as Cessna’s intended successor to the Skyhawk: a cleaner-looking, more modern four-seat single with a cantilever wing and forward-positioned cabin.
+The Cessna 177 Cardinal was designed in the mid-1960s as Cessna’s intended successor to the Skyhawk: a cleaner-looking, more modern four-seat single with a strutless cantilever wing and a forward-positioned cabin.
 The 1968 debut at 150 hp was widely judged underpowered, which damaged the type’s reputation early and is part of why the Cardinal never displaced the 172 in the role it was built for.
-The 1970 177B revision, which standardized the 180 hp Lycoming O-360, fixed the original criticism and is the variant whose specifications the catalogue reflects.
+The 1970 177B revision, which standardized the 180 hp Lycoming O-360 with a constant-speed propeller, fixed the original criticism, and its specifications are what this record reflects.

 What remains is a four-seat single with a distinctive cabin proposition.
 The strutless high wing and the pilot’s seating position forward of the wing’s leading edge produce visibility unusual for a high-wing GA aircraft.
 The 90-degree doors and low cabin floor make entry and exit notably easier than in a Skyhawk.
 Production ended in 1978 with the C-model.
-Used-market liquidity is meaningfully thinner than the 172’s, but the type retains a committed owner community and a deep type-specific support base.
+Used-market liquidity is meaningfully thinner than the 172’s, but the type retains a committed owner community and a deep type-specific support base, which together make it a rewarding buy for a pilot who wants the visibility and access and is willing to learn its landing technique.

 Key Features for GA Buyers

 • Visibility.
-Without wing struts and with the pilot sitting forward of the wing’s leading edge, the Cardinal offers a panoramic view that no other production high-wing single matches.
+With no wing struts and the pilot sitting forward of the wing’s leading edge, the Cardinal offers a panoramic view unusual among high-wing singles, with far less structure blocking the sightline than a strut-braced Cessna.

 • Cabin Access.
-The 90-degree doors and the absence of a wing strut to step over make boarding meaningfully easier than in any other Cessna single in the same class.
+The 90-degree doors and the absence of a wing strut to step around make boarding meaningfully easier than in a strut-braced Cessna single.

 • Type-Specific Owner Support.
-The Cessna Cardinal Flyers Association is one of the deeper single-type owner communities in GA, which is consequential for SID inspection guidance, PIO training resources, and parts-sourcing knowledge.
+The Cessna Cardinal Flyers Association is an active single-type owner community, which is consequential for inspection guidance, landing-technique training resources, and parts-sourcing knowledge.

 Trade-offs